userfront/wordpress/README.md

 If you're experiencing miscellaneous issues with the render and behavior of this plugin, try to disable other plugins as there could be conflicts between them.

 The automatically generated Login page could be effected by your permalink structure.
 This could break Login Links via email if your permalink structure involves a redirect because WordPress will drop any query parameters, including the required `uuid` and `token`.
-Try changing the permalink structure to `/%postname%/` in your WordPress Admin Dashboard under Permalink Settings > Permalink structure.
+Try changing the permalink structure to `/%postname%/` in your WordPress Admin Dashboard under Settings > Permalink Settings > Permalink structure.

 If this is not an option for you or if you're you experiencing other problems, please [contact us](https://userfront.com/contact).